 Art studio students have ample opportunity to exhibit their work, both on-campus in the galleries of the John Myers Building and off-campus with the annual SUNY-wide Student Art Exhibition as well as undergraduate student exhibitions at the Frederic Remington Museum in Ogdensburg, NY and the Lower Adirondack Regional Art Center in Glens Falls, NY.
 Students experience professional art firsthand through the notable Plattsburgh State Art Museum, which includes three galleries, a sculpture court, an outdoor sculpture park and terrace, and installations in other public spaces throughout the campus.
 There are about 10,000 historical and contemporary works of art, representing a variety of western and non-western cultures.
 The Art Museum is complemented by a strong print library and film and video collections.

 Student Organizations: Students can participate in the Plattsburgh Association of the Visual Arts (PAVA) a student-led organization that gives members an opportunity to help plan and organize the Student Association’s visiting artist program to visit museums and galleries and to coordinate exhibitions and arts activities on campus.

 Workshops and Trips: Workshops and presentations given by visiting artists in areas such as iron casting, book arts, and painting give students knowledge that enhances their experience within the studio classes.
-Student trips to cities such as New York, Montreal, and Ottawa provide firsthand experience with works of art.

 Internships and Study Abroad: Plattsburgh’s art majors enhance their professional development through internships and study abroad.
 Internships exist both on and off campus.
-In addition, some students study abroad, especially in England and Italy.
+In addition, some students study abroad, especially in Ireland, England and Italy.

 ProgramsMajors (Undergraduate)Minors (Undergraduate)